Md-Neamul-Hoqe/Mahogany-Furniture-brand-shop-Client_Side/task_description_10.md

 ### 🧮 Website Theme:

-Here, we have provided you a list of `7 different types of categories to build your brand-based website`.
-You are required to select `a single category` from the following list to build your website.
-Your website cannot have more than `one category type`.
-For instance, if you choose `Technology and Electronics`, your website will have products related to `Technology and Electronics` only; :x: `you cannot add other products`:x: related to Fashion and Apparel, Food and Beverage, etc.

-- **Category 1**: `Technology and Electronics`

-  - `Example`: Apple, Samsung, Sony, Google, Intel, etc.

-- **Category 2**: `Automotive`

-  - `Example`: Toyota, Ford, BMW, Mercedes-Benz, Tesla, Honda, etc.

-- **Category 3**: `Fashion and Apparel`

-  - `Example`: Nike, Adidas, Gucci, Zara, H&M, Levi's, etc.

-- **Category 4**: `Food and Beverage`

-  - `Example`: Coca-Cola, McDonald's, Starbucks, PepsiCo, Nestlé, Kellogg's, etc.

 - **Category 5**: `Retail and E-commerce`

   - `Example`: Amazon, Walmart, Alibaba, eBay, Target, Best Buy etc.

-- **Category 6**: `Entertainment and Media`

-  - `Example`: Disney, Netflix, Warner Bros., Sony Pictures, Spotify, Time Warner, etc.

-- **Category 7**: `Cosmetics and Beauty`

-  - `Example`: L'Oréal, Estée Lauder, Chanel, Dior, Urban Decay, Procter & Gamble, Revlon, Avon, Coty, etc.

-### :writing_hand: Main Requirements

-1. Make sure your design and website idea is unique.
-First, finalize your idea (what type of website you want to build).
-Then google the site design or visit `themeforest` to get your website idea.
-[You can visit this blog to collect free resources for your website](https://bootcamp.uxdesign.cc/free-images-and-resources-collection-for-website-c77f2fc46ce5).
-However, your website :x: `can not be related to your previous assignments or any demo project displayed in the course or in our conceptual sessions` :x:.

 2. Home page will have a navbar, banner, footer and at least 6 types of brand names having the following information: `brand image`and `brand name`.

-3. The navbar will have website name with logo, Home, Add Product, My Cart, and Login.

-4. Add two extra sections in the home page in addition to the 4 sections mentioned above.

 5. Create an `Add Product` page where there will be a form for the user to add a product.
 The form will have: